HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/connect-hpovmgmt.md

 ### -Credential &lt;PSCredential&gt;

-Use this parameter if you want to provide a PSCredential object instead.
+Use this parameter to provide a secure crednetial object.
+The Username format can support either just a string username value (i.e. JSmith), or include either NTDomainName (i.e. MyDomain\JSmith) or Universal Principle Name (i.e. jsmith@domain.com).
+If providing either NYDomainname or Universal Principal Name, ensure the Authentication Directory name is spelled exactly the same, and the `-AuthLoginDomain` is not required.

 | Aliases | PSCredential |
 | :--- | :--- |